raspberrypi/libcamera/Documentation/guides/application-developer.rst

    std::shared_ptr<Camera> camera;

 Create a Camera Manager instance at the beginning of the main function, and then start it.
-An application should only create a single Camera Manager instance.
+An application must only create a single Camera Manager instance.

+The CameraManager can be stored in a unique_ptr to automate deleting the instance when it is no longer used, but care must be taken to ensure all cameras are released explicitly before this happens.

 .. code:: cpp

-   CameraManager *cm = new CameraManager();
+   std::unique_ptr<CameraManager> cm = std::make_unique<CameraManager>();
    cm->start();

 During the application initialization, the Camera Manager is started to